 Please also note that one manually-operated fixed wheelchair can be accommodated in the area at the rear of the Kew Explorer.

 - Scooters can be collected at Brentford Gate, Victoria Gate or Elizabeth Gate and, subject to availability, you may be able to specify which gate you would prefer when you book the scooter.

 - You are also welcome to bring your own scooter if it is a pavement-use mobility scooter limited to 4mph.

 - All mobility scooters used in Kew Gardens are for outdoor use only and cannot be taken into the glasshouses, galleries, Kew Palace, the Xstrata Treetop Walkway, the restaurants and cafes or the WCs.
 Scooters must be left outside in a safe position.

-Our Discovery Programme offers bus and walking tours designed for visitors with additional needs such as limited mobility, sight loss, learning disability and deafness.
+Our Discovery Programme offers bus and walking tours for visitors with additional needs such as limited mobility, sight loss, learning disability and deafness.

 - The tour takes in all the major sights at Kew Gardens and is designed for groups of up to 12 people seated, plus one fixed-wheel wheelchair space

 - Discovery tours must be booked in advance — please follow the link below for booking information